What is Precipitation Titration?

 $$K_{sp} (Ag_2Cr_2O_4) = 1.2 \times 10^{-12}$$

-- However, Mohr’s method uses a small quantity of K2Cr2O4 such that the chloride concentration is much higher than that of chromate.
-This causes AgCl to preferentially precipitate.
+- Mohr’s method also uses a small quantity of K2Cr2O4 (indicator) such that the concentration of silver ions needed to precipitate silver chromate is much greater than that for the precipitation of silver chloride

 $$AgNO_3(aq) + Cl^-(aq) \rightarrow AgCl(s) + NO_3^-(aq)$$